 Throughout his illustrious animation career, Max Howard has worked with UNICEF to bring health and social messages to developing countries in Africa, the Caribbean and South America through the use of animation, underscoring the important role this medium can bring to overcome ethnic and social prejudices.

 Max Howard is currently producing a series of animated feature films for Exodus Film Group.
 Igor, the company’s first production, was released in 2008.
-The Hero of Color City opens in October, with a third film, Bunyan and Babe, going into production this summer.
+The Hero of Color City opened in October 2014, with a third film, Bunyan and Babe, a Giant Adventure, is now in production.

 Max also served as an executive producer on last years’ Christmas movie, Saving Santa.
 In the works is a slate of independent animated feature films including A Matter of Tim, Gecko, The Pied Piper, 100% Wolf, and a TV series, Planet Wrong.